 When it’s cold outside, it’s easy to feel it, but your body is fighting to keep you warm.
 And if you’re cold, chances are, you know the feeling: your hands and feet feel cold, your nose is runny, and you can’t seem to get rid of the shivers.
 When it gets that cold, it’s easy to want to stay bundled up, but taking a nice hot shower or bath can help with that.
 But sometimes, it gets too cold, and you’re stuck inside with a space heater or running a fan.

 Cold weather often brings on a series of cold-related symptoms, making life miserable.
-Instead of bundling up, try these tips for warming up if you’re cold.
+Instead of bundling up, try some of these tips for warming up if you’re cold.

 No one wants to be outside when it’s cold, but you still need to exercise.
 We’ve all been there before: feeling cold and wanting to head inside but too lazy and stubborn to go back inside.